 But, guys, Verona is so pretty that I was totally overwhelmed, happy, and shocked.
 How could I have not known about the top attractions in Verona – apart from Juliet´s balcony?

 I don’t know.
 However, if I had to name my 5 favorite places in Italy, Verona would be amongst them, and you will soon find out why to add the city to your itinerary and what to do in Verona.
-So, if you ware wondering what to do in Verona, where to go in Verona and what to see in Verona this post is for you!

 Disclaimer: This post contains affiliate links which mean I might earn a small commission when you buy a product (at no extra cost for you) after clicking on my link.
 More about it here.